 Since over the last decade researchers have increased their attention for improving outsourcing by implementing improvement models and algorithms to survive in dynamic Global market.
 In this regard an improvement model was proposed that was formulated by integrating 'Theory of Constraints' with outsourcing in order to exploit the existing resources [1].
 The outcome of the outsourcing is the acquisition of the quality products at competitive sustainable cost and short lead time [7].
-The initial problem of the outsources are different.
-Therefore, improvement in outsourcing is not guaranteed without the participation of right outsource.
-The outsources must be evaluated according to the criteria that are in line with the outsourcer organisation's outsourcing strategies.
+The initial problem of the outsourcing arises when the desires or the goals of the outsourcer and the outsourcee conflicts or their preferences are different.
+Therefore, improvement in outsourcing is not guaranteed without the participation of right outsourcee.
+The outsourcees must be evaluated according to the criteria that are in line with the outsourcer organisation's outsourcing strategies.